Listen to my interview with Jim Sturtevant (transcript):

 I also had the privilege of interviewing James Sturtevant for my podcast.
 In our conversation, he talks about how to deal with students who resist his attempts to connect, what it looks like when he has to reprimand a student, the research that shows the connection between teacher-student relationship and learning, and how people who aren’t naturally extroverted can still build strong relationships with their students.

-You can listen to the interview using the player below or by clicking on the iTunes button.
+You can listen to the interview using the player above.
 A full transcript is also available if you aren’t able to listen, but James is a pretty entertaining guy to listen to, so it’s worth the time if you can make it happen.

 About the Author